fasterize/js-cloudimage-responsive/README.md

 ###### Type: **String** | Default: **undefined** | _optional_

-You can apply any Cloudimage operations/filters to your image, e.g. brightness, contrast, rotation...
+You can apply any EdgePic operations/filters to your image, e.g. brightness, contrast, rotation...
 Multiple parameters can be applied, separated by "```&```" e.g. **wat_scale=35&wat_gravity=northeast&wat_pad=10&grey=1**

 ```javascript